ChonkyBuilds/MultiMonitorTools/README.md

   * To fine tune the monitors' geometry, toggle `Draw grid lines` to draw a grid of lines on the monitors.
 Fine tune your monitor layout until the grid lines align across monitors.
 The cursor's position will follow these grid lines.

-- Other features
+- Customize hotkeys with the hotkey editor to:
+  * Switch to another virtual desktop
+  * Send a window to another virtual desktop
+  * Send a window to another monitor

-    * Press `Win`+`Alt` to display a temporary prompt that shows the current desktop name.
+  * display a temporary prompt that shows the current desktop name

-    * Hold `Shift` when switching virtual desktops to bring the current window with you.
+  * Check out the default hotkeys

 # Building